risd-web/webtype-spring2020/content/lectures/01-html.md

 - lists `ul`, `ol`, `dl`

 You can see the HTML and structure of any webpage by opening your Inspector tool on your browser.
-- Inspect (⌘+Option+I or ⌘+Shift+C) displays the HTML structure and styles that the browser determined from the source file.
-You can also hover over elements to see what they correspond to on your screen. ** The inspector is your best tool when developing websites because it bridges the gap between your intentions with your code + how the browser renders it. **
+- Inspect (⌘–Option–I or ⌘–Shift–C) displays the HTML structure and styles that the browser determined from the source file.
+You can also hover over elements to see what they correspond to on your screen. ** The inspector is your best tool when developing websites because it bridges the gap between your intentions with your code and how the browser renders it. **

 ## Nested structures
 An element nested within another is called a child element.
 Conversely, an element containing another is called its parent.
 A child element must be closed before its parent element.